alanng10/NewYork/Docue/a.md

 # New York

-New York is New York metro in United States of America country.
+New York is New York city in United States of America country.

 New York has 1 define name.